Package 'Kifidi'

 group_var2

-An optional second factor or vector to group the data by.
+An optional second grouping factor or vector.

 Value